Brich dem Hungrigen dein Brot, BWV 39: Second and third movements

-The four movements (2,3,5 and 6) placed symmetrically around the central New Testament passage in the fourth movement, are all settings of Madrigal-style verse.
+The four movements (2,3,5 and 6) placed symmetrically around the central New Testament passage in the fourth movement, are all settings of Madrigal-style verse, with recitatives in Alexandrine poetry.

 The second movement is a setting of a lengthy text beginning "Der reiche Gott wirft seinen Überfluss auf uns, die wir ohn ihn auch nicht den Odem haben" (The Lord provides: He pours his riches down on us; without this nothing here on earth would flourish).
 Bach set it as an unadorned secco recitative, without arioso episodes, accompanied by bare sustained notes in the continuo.
 The bass soloist proclaims that God's abundant gifts should be shared with the poor and lowly; and that consideration for the needy, not wealth used for tributes, will find favour with God.

 This leads into an alto aria accompanied by obbligato violin and oboe: